Earn up to 14

 Joint Exam & Injections with an Introduction to Ultrasound Guidance

-To enhance your education it is recommended that you attend this conference in comfortable attire so that you will be able to get supervised practice experience in the examination techniques pertinent to every joint.
+To enhance your education it is recommended that you attend these joint injection CME courses in comfortable attire so that you will be able to get supervised practice experience in the examination techniques pertinent to every joint.
 More than 75 percent of the two-day course involves interactive joint injection sessions.
 Each session has extensive practice times with joint models to review and practice common aspiration and injection techniques.
-CPT codes for the different aspiration and injection techniques are reviewed, and other issues for coding and reimbursement are discussed.
+Joint injection CME resources such as CPT codes for the different aspiration and injection techniques are reviewed, and other issues for coding and reimbursement are discussed.

 - Intra-articular shoulder

 - Intra-articular Knee

 - Illiotibial Band

 - Plantar Fascia

 Physical Exam Special Tests: